 Council functions were divided according to the level at which they could be practised most efficiently.

-In consequence, counties took on functions including education, transport, strategic planning, fire services, consumer protection, refuse disposal, smallholdings, social services and libraries, whereas the districts had responsibility for local planning, housing, local highways, building, environmental health, refuse collection and cemeteries.
+In consequence, counties took on functions including education, transport, strategic planning, fire services, consumer protection, refuse disposal, smallholdings, social services and libraries, whereas the local authority districts (LADs) had responsibility for local planning, housing, local highways, building, environmental health, refuse collection and cemeteries.

 Responsibility for recreation and cultural matters was divided between the two tiers.